 It’s a Sin is available now on Channel 4 and All 4.

-This created a perfect storm in LGBTQ+ communities, where hard-won freedoms were deemed to be at risk in controlling AIDS.
-The secrecy of identifying as gay only further complicating the community response to the early days of the virus.
-Meanwhile, Governments fed off a narrative built on a ‘gay plague’ message.
-Only further isolating individuals while building a public image of AIDS that would endure for decades to come.
-Gay men were viewed as dangerous, predatory and sexually permissive.
-Adding to a sense of shame that would ultimately lead many men to suffer and die in silence while never fully understanding the virus ravaging their bodies.
-It’s a Sin not only confronts the systemic failures of a Thatcher government who cared little for LGBTQ+ people but demonstrates how inaction and misinformation only increased deaths and suffering.
+However, at the same time, It’s a Sin also dissects the social and political environment of Thatcher’s Britain and the orchestrated oppression of LGBTQ+ people that would make the arrival of AIDS and the community response to the virus so challenging.
+This was a country where the government fed off of a ‘gay plague’ message, further isolating individuals while creating a public image of AIDS that would last for decades.
+The public was encouraged to view gay men as dangerous, predatory and sexually permissive, adding to a sense of shame built since childhood that would lead many men to suffer in silence.
+It’s a Sin not only confronts the systemic failures of the Thatcher government but also the inaction and misinformation that increased deaths and suffering.

-But, It’s a Sin also demonstrates the courage of a community under siege and the fortitude of those who fought and campaigned whether gay, bisexual or straight.
-In a community where belonging, freedom and love were challenged by AIDS, state oppression and public opinion.
-The fight for healthcare, understanding and equality full of bravery, defiance and love.
-And maybe its here, where It’s a Sin is at its most powerful and emotional.
-As it beautifully reflects our capacity to fight for justice, dignity and human rights; in a world where we often forget the power of a single voice or action in creating a movement.
-And in a world where equality and inclusion are often threatened by ignorance and hate.
-It’s a Sin asks us to hold the memory of those who came before us in our hearts as we continue the fight for community, justice and equality.
+But It’s a Sin also celebrates the courage of a community under siege and the fortitude of those who fought and campaigned, whether gay, bisexual or straight.
+Here, the fight for healthcare, understanding and equality was full of individual and group bravery, and it’s here where It’s a Sin is at its most powerful and emotional.
+It’s a Sin reminds us all of our capacity to fight for justice, dignity and human rights in a world where governments refuse to listen.
+It asks us to hold onto the memory of those who came before us and keep their actions close to our hearts as we continue the fight for community, justice and equality.